vijaybalebail/In-memory-workshop/In_memory/sqlDev/InmemoryPOC.md

 	*   view called stats
 	*   Plsql package called runstats_pkg

- Expand the "User Defined report" --> "InMemory POC tool" --> "Load Runstats".
+ Expand the "User Defined report" --> "InMemory POC tool" and click "Load Runstats" and choose the connect you just created.
- When you run in for the first time, you will get the following message displayed.
+ When you run it for the first time, you will get the following message displayed.

  ````
   As a sys user please grant access to following tables and run again